kazutomi/rubybtex/README.md

 ## Bugs

-RubyBTeX is not fully compatible with BibTeX; neither the style files are.
+RubyBTeX is not fully compatible with BibTeX; neither are the style files.

 ## License